 The Chinese Meridian Clock is a guide to long life, body balance, and to slow aging.
 It indicates the best time for work, movement, meals, and sleep.

 Why follow meridian cycles through the day?

 Meridian cycles energize the body.
 They move UP and DOWN to activate the organs in a specific order.
 This organ pattern harmonizes with the Earth’s magnetic fields.
 When we follow it in our daily schedule of eating, walking, working, sleeping, we will feel stronger and more balanced.
 Your body is not a haphazard collection of parts.
 It’s a very brilliant energy tool that constantly integrates your health to your environment.
 See image below:

 26. Natural Supplements:

 If these self-healing methods don’t give you great Z’s, consider a natural supplement: Zinc, Vitamin B-12, Valerian, Hops, Melatonin, L-Tryptophan, 5-HTP 5-Hydroxytryptophan, or Lavender Aromatherapy.

-27. When all else fails and you want professional help, look for these natural healing practices: Acupuncture, Hypnosis, Homeopathy, BioFeedback, and Brain music.
+27. If all else fails and you want professional help, look for natural healing practices.
+These therapeutic tools can help you restore natural balance in your body: Acupuncture, Hypnosis, Homeopathy, BioFeedback, BodyTalk, and Brain music.